Welcome to The Ginkgo Tree!

 What we offer

-- Herbal Education – The Science and Art of Herbalism Course (1-2 yrs, diploma upon completion).
+- Herbal Education – A passionate herbal educator, Penelope teaches The Science and Art of Herbalism Course (1-2 yrs, diploma upon completion).
+Guests are always welcome!
+Click here for more information.

 - Herb and Wild Edible walks – Various walks throughout the year.
 Private or group walks.